AdyRock/com.weatherunderground/readme.txt

 * High Temperature,
 * Low Temperature

-Plus the following data for Day and Night 9for 5 days):
+Plus the following data for Day and Night (for 5 days):
 * Summary,
 * Cloud Cover,
 * Precipitation Chance,